Student Funding

 Alberta Foundational Learning Assistance Program funding is ONLY available to FULL-TIME students in the Transitional Employment Program (TEP).
 We do not have Alberta Works funding for any other Olds College program.

 If you have been offered a spot in the Transitional Employment Program (TEP), you will be able to complete your Alberta Foundational Learning Assistance Program funding application through an online application.
-If you require help with your application, contact
+For assistance with your application, contact

 Registered Education Savings Plan (RESP)